• a complete thrombolytic protocol typically involves:

 Post-thrombolysis SDH on CT

-• t-PA-related angioedema (incidence ~1-5%) is more common in patients taking ACE inhibitors (ACEIs) (RR 13.6!) and in patients with frontal lobe and operculo-insular lesions (RR 9) [Hill, 2003] [Fröhlich, 2019] Orolingual angioedema
+• t-PA-related orolingual angioedema is more common in patients who take ACE inhibitors (ACEIs) (RR 13.6!) and in patients with frontal lobe and operculo-insular lesions (RR 9) [Hill, 2003] [Fröhlich, 2019] Orolingual angioedema

-• it is likely to be an anaphylactoid (not anaphylactic) reaction – triggered by the activation of the complement system and the kinin cascade by plasmin
+• it is likely to be an anaphylactoid (not anaphylactic) reaction triggered by the activation of the complement system and the kinin cascade by plasmin

-• activation of the kinin cascade leads to increased levels of bradykinin, which causes vasodilation (the higher prevalence in patients taking ACEIs may be due to the inhibition of plasma kinases responsible for removing bradykinin) [Gauberti, 2018
+• the activation of the kinin cascade leads to increased levels of bradykinin, which also causes vasodilation (the higher prevalence in patients taking ACEIs may be due to the inhibition of plasma kinases responsible for removing bradykinin) [Gauberti, 2018

 Content available only for logged-in subscribers (registration will be available soon)